Tests such as a float test or a sniff test can help you determine if your egg is good or bad.

 In fact, your eggs may be perfectly good to eat for many more weeks.

-When in doubt, there are several methods you can use to determine if your eggs are good or bad.
-Here are the top five.
+When in doubt, there are several methods you can use to determine if eggs are safe to eat.
+Here are the top 4 tips to tell if your eggs are good or bad.

 One of the easiest ways to tell if your eggs are still good is to check the date on the carton.
 But if you throw your refrigerated eggs out as soon as this date arrives, you could be wasting perfectly good eggs.

-In the US, eggs may be labeled with either a “sell by” or expiration date, depending on which state you live in, in order to let you know if your eggs are still fresh.
+In the United States, eggs may be labeled with either a “sell by” or expiration date, depending on which state you live in, in order to let you know if your eggs are still fresh.

 A “sell by” date indicates how long a store should offer eggs for sale — no more than 30 days after packing — but not necessarily that the eggs have gone bad (1).